carosalazar28/MJV-client/README.md

 ```

 ## Features developed

-- User Registration
+### User Registration
+- Form with secure validation of the password in the front end.

-- Login
+### Login
+- Form with Axios petition to a server to '/users'

-- User Page
+### User Page
+- Form with new inputs for updated the user model and also can delete the account

-- List of Products
+### List of Products
+- Axios petition to jsonplaceholder for render random data like a products data

+### Product Search
-- Product Search
+- Search input by product title

-- Linter to normalize the project with esLint, Prettier, and EditorConfig
+### Linter to normalize the project with esLint, Prettier, and EditorConfig
+- Files with config

 ## Environmental Variables